andytoh78/MarketBasketAnalysis/README.md

 | [Butter, Orange, Spinach]  | 0.2     |
 | [Bread, Orange, Spinach]   | 0.3     |

-Combining the support for both single-item, two-item and three-item itemsets, and assuming itemsets are only considered frequent if they exist in 50% of the transactions i.e. **${\color{yellow}\textsf{minimum support threshold = 0.5}}$**, we are left with ten itemsets that meet or exceed this threshold.
+Combining the support for both single-item, two-item and three-item itemsets, and assuming itemsets are only considered frequent if they exist in 50% of the transactions i.e. **${\color{blue}\textsf{minimum support threshold = 0.5}}$**, we are left with ten itemsets that meet or exceed this threshold.
 These frequent itemsets will be our main focus in identifying the key patterns and trends in consumer purchasing behaviour, providing valuable insights for strategic decision-making in areas such as product placement, marketing and promotions, and inventory optimization.

 ```python
 # Combining both single-item and two-item itemsets